1,490

 Topics: Pete Seeger's Rainbow Quest, Folk music, American music, Greenbriar Boys, Bluegrass music

-The Stanley Brothers and the Clinch Mountain Boys
+by The Stanley Brothers and the Clinch Mountain Boys

 audio